Media Kit

 About LD Products

-Leadership - Aaron Leon / CEO
+Leadership - CEO

-Raised in Downey, California, Leon grew up as a good student, but not great.
+Raised in Downey, California, He grew up as a good student, but not great.
 Rather, he really came alive as a youth working his self-actualized side businesses.
 At 6, he sold Snoopy snow cones in front of his apartment complex on hot summer days.
 By 14, he was making $400-500 a weekend selling baseball cards.
 But it wasn’t until he took an introduction to business class in college that he made the connection between his youthful pastimes and his future:

 “I hadn’t realized I was a businessperson all along,” he said.

-For his work and innovation, Leon has been honored with numerous recognitions and awards, including: Ernst and Young Entrepreneur of the year semi-finalist, 2014; Top 20, Largest Minority Owned Business, LA Business Journal, 2013 and 2014; and Top 500, Internet Retailer Magazine, yearly since 2005.
+For his work and innovation, he has been honored with numerous recognitions and awards, including: Ernst and Young Entrepreneur of the year semi-finalist, 2014; Top 20, Largest Minority Owned Business, LA Business Journal, 2013 and 2014; and Top 500, Internet Retailer Magazine, yearly since 2005.
 He is also a member of the Young Presidents Organization.

 Products

-• Brand name (OEM) and LD brand ink and toner cartridges
+• Compatible ink and toner cartridges

-• Cleaning and break room supplies
+• Cleaning and breakroom supplies

 • Office furniture